ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 This is fairly readable, but it keeps using words like "chargeable" and "allowable".
 Those sound like they have important technical definitions.
 Are we given the important technical defintions?
 Ha, no.

 So here's my current understanding.
 I have shares in some index funds in ISAs and pensions, but I'm pretty sure I should ignore those.
-And I own a handful of individual stocks and cryptocurrencies, that I shouldn't ignore.
+And I own a handful of individual stocks and cryptocurrencies, not in tax-protected accounts, that I shouldn't ignore.

 But so far all I've done is buy things and let their values go up or down.
 I haven't "disposed of" any of them: sold, traded or given away.[^trade-crypto] That means I don't need to worry about it.
 When I dispose of something, I'll need to work out how how much profit or loss I made on it, and also (as a separate question) how much it was worth at the time.
 If those amounts go over certain thresholds in total for the year (£12,300 and £49,200 respectively), then I need to fill in the capital gains section.
-And there's also another two reasons I might need to, but I'm confident I can ignore them too.
+And there's also another two reasons I might need to, but I'm confident those don't apply to me either.

 [^trade-crypto]: In the current tax year I've done a small amount of trading, because I couldn't directly buy the thing I wanted to.
 My vague impression is that because I bought and traded on the same day I can ignore this?
 (I'm not sure where I heard that, and I feel like high-frequency traders probably can't get away with that.)
 But also we're talking amounts small enough that I'm not going to reach either threshold this tax year, whether I can ignore this or not.